weierwan/cifar10_resnet_crossbar_compatible/README.md

 ```
 python cifar10_resnet.py 3 0.2 1 3
 ```
-where the first argument is the bit precision of the activations and the inputs; the second argument is the strength of the injected Gaussian noise (relative to the maximum absolute value of the weights of that layer); the thrid argument (optional) is the version of ResNet and the forth argument (optional) is the depth of ResNet.
+where the first argument is the bit-precision of the activations; the second argument is the strength of the injected Gaussian noise (relative to the maximum absolute value of the weights of that layer); the thrid argument (optional) is the version of ResNet and the forth argument (optional) is the depth of ResNet.

-To test the model's resiliency to different weight noise strength, use the [CIFAR10_CNN.ipynb](CIFAR10_CNN.ipynb).
+To test the model's resiliency to different weight noise strength, use [inference.ipynb](inference.ipynb).

+To perform chip-in-the-loop finetuning, use [finetuning.ipynb](finetuning.ipynb).